Director of Athletic Bands

 Shayna Stahl has been working in the Athletic Bands program since The Spirit of Stony Brook Marching Band's inception.
 Prior to being named the second Director of Athletic Bands in August 2013, Mrs. Stahl held the position of Athletic Bands Coordinator.
 Mrs. Stahl was a music educator for 8 years in the Middle Country Central School District, where she taught Wind Ensemble, Concert Band, and Jazz Band.
 She was also the Thespian Society Advisor, choreographer for the school musicals, and a Dean for eleventh grade students.

-Mrs. Stahl earned her bachelor of music education from Temple University in Philadelphia, PA, and earned her Masters of Arts in Liberal Studies from Stony Brook University.
-While at Temple University she studied French horn with Shelly Showers and Dan Williams of the Philadelphia Orchestra.
-Currently she is working on her second Masters in Music Education and Instrumental Conducting from the Hartt School of Music at the University of Hartford and Administrative Certification from Stony Brook University.
+Mrs. Stahl earned her Bachelor of music education from Temple University in Philadelphia, PA, where she studied French horn with Shelly Showers and Dan Williams from the Philadelphia Orchestra.
+She earned her Master of Arts in Liberal Studies from Stony Brook University and her Master in Music Education and Instrumental Conducting from The Hartt School of the University of Hartford.

 Michael Ayala is no stranger to the Stony Brook University Athletic Bands.
 Mr. Ayala has been a member of the Spirit of Stony Brook Drumline since Fall 2007.
 He began his musical career locally with the Ward Melville High School Marching Band performing at football games, Setauket's Electric Light Parade, and Setauket's Memorial Day Parade.
 He graduated from Stony Brook University in 2011 with a Bachelor of Engineering in Computer Engineering with a minor in Computer Science and again in 2012 with a Master of Science in Electrical Engineering with a Graduate Certificate in Networking and Wireless Communications.